PCRE2Project/pcre2/doc/html/README.txt

 .
 When JIT support is enabled, pcre2grep automatically makes use of it, unless you add --disable-pcre2grep-jit to the "configure" command.

 .
-If you want to make use of the support for UTF-8 Unicode character strings in the 8-bit library, UTF-16 Unicode character strings in the 16-bit library, and UTF-32 Unicode character strings in the 32-bit library, you must add --enable-unicode to the "configure" command.
-Without it, the code for handling UTF-8, UTF-16 and UTF-8 is not included.
-It is not possible to configure one library with UTF support and the other without in the same configuration.
+If you do not want to make use of the support for UTF-8 Unicode character strings in the 8-bit library, UTF-16 Unicode character strings in the 16-bit library, and UTF-32 Unicode character strings in the 32-bit library, you can add --disable-unicode to the "configure" command.
+This reduces the size of the libraries.
+It is not possible to configure one library with Unicode support, and another without, in the same configuration.

-  Even when --enable-unicode is included, the use of a UTF encoding still has to be enabled by an option at run time.
-When PCRE2 is compiled with this option, its input can only either be ASCII or UTF-8/16/32, even when running on EBCDIC platforms.
+  When Unicode support is available, the use of a UTF encoding still has to be enabled by an option at run time.
+When PCRE2 is compiled with Unicode support, its input can only either be ASCII or UTF-8/16/32, even when running on EBCDIC platforms.
 It is not possible to use both --enable-unicode and --enable-ebcdic at the same time.

-  When --enable-unicode is specified, as well as supporting UTF strings, PCRE2 includes support for the \P, \p, and \X sequences that recognize Unicode character properties.
+  As well as supporting UTF strings, Unicode support includes support for the
+  \P, \p, and \X sequences that recognize Unicode character properties.
   However, only the basic two-letter properties such as Lu are supported.

 .
 You can build PCRE2 to recognize either CR or LF or the sequence CRLF or any of the preceding, or any of the Unicode newline sequences as indicating the